turingschool-projects/kwk-level3-swift/sessions/arrays_slides.markdown

 * An array is an _ordered_ collection that stores multiple values of the same type
 * An array can store any kind of elements - from integers to strings to objects
 * Elements inside an array are separated by a comma
-* The same value can appear in an array at multiple positions

 ---

 # When would we use them?

 Arrays are useful whenever you need to keep track of an ordered list of items.
 This is similar to how we keep track of lists in the real world.
 When we write out a grocery shopping list, we use _one_ piece of paper to keep track of all the items we are looking to purchase.
-Arrays are a way to keep track of a collection of data.

 ---